 Faces of Caring is a community to share deeply human stories about caring for others, especially those facing serious illness.
+These issues have been amplified during COVID-19.
 It harnesses the advice of those with lived experience to better prepare those who are just starting their caring journey.
 Dr. Samantha Winemaker and Dr. Hsien Seow started this movement because they continually hear how the system lets people and their families down.

 They almost gave up that anything could change.
 But then a few key insights gave them renewed hope.
 They realized: